 The McKinney Amateur Radio Club (MARC) is made up of locally licensed Amateur Radio operators and family members.
 The club promotes education, community service and fellowship amongst the Amateur Radio community.
 The club is affiliated with the American Radio Relay League as one of its Special Service Clubs.
 The ARRL holds Special Service Clubs to a high standard of community service and development of Amateur Radio as a hobby and public service.

-MARC holds its regular monthly meeting on the second Tuesday of each month.
-More information on the club meetings can be found on the meetings page
+MARC holds its regular monthly meetings on the second Tuesday of each month.
+More information about the club meetings can be found on the calendar, or on the meetings page.

-McKinney Amareur Radio Club (MARC) supports the American Red Cross, Collin County ARES (SkyWarn), Plano Balloon Fest, Ham-Com, The Heard Museum, and the Richardson Wild Ride and participates in ARRL Field Day and Texas QSO Party as well as other amateur radio related activities.
-MARC serves as a unified group to furnish communication services for Civil Defense, Red Cross, State, County, and City Law Enforcement or other such charitable organizations during times of emergency, distress, natural disasters and to provide for instruction in the fundamentals of electronics and it's allied parts.
+McKinney Amateur Radio Club (MARC) supports the American Red Cross, Collin County ARES (SkyWarn), Plano Balloon Fest, Ham-Com, The Heard Museum, the Richardson Wild Ride, and participates in ARRL Field Day and Texas QSO Party, as well as other amateur radio related activities.
+MARC serves as a unified group to furnish communication services for Civil Defense, Red Cross, State, County, and City Law Enforcement or other such charitable organizations during times of emergency, distress, natural disasters and to provide for instruction in the fundamentals of electronics and it’s allied parts.

-McKinney Amateur Radio Club was formed in May of 1977 and became McKinney Amateur Radio Club, Inc in 1979 when receiveing it's Articles of Incorporation from the State of Texas on September 4, 1979.
-The initial meeting was held at the Collin County Bank on N. Tennessee street one block north of the square.
-Following meetings were then held at the Texas Power & Light Company located two blocks West of the square on W. Virginia Street in McKinney.
-Club membership fees were $10.00 per year.
+McKinney Amateur Radio Club was formed in February 1968, and became McKinney Amateur Radio Club, Inc when the Articles of Incorporation from the State of Texas were received on September 4, 1979.
+The initial meeting was held at the Collin County Bank on N. Tennessee street, one block north of the downtown square.
+Following meetings were then held at the Texas Power & Light Company, located two blocks West of the square on W. Virginia Street, in downtown McKinney.
+Initially, club membership fees were $10.00 per year.